 The South Australian Recycled Water Guidelines (PDF 1.3MB) provide advice on how to obtain licences and approvals for recycled water schemes in South Australia.
 The Guidelines replace the rescinded South Australian Reclaimed Water Guidelines 1999.

 The Guidelines use the Australian Guidelines for Water Recycling, as the scientific reference for the supply, use and regulation of recycled water.
 The Guidelines also contain recycled water process information which was previously available in the Reclaimed Water Guidelines.

 The use of recycled water schemes in towns and large developments requires approval before a recycled water scheme is installed.
-Applications are made by completing the Application for wastewater systems and recycled water schemes for towns, subdivisions and communities (PDF 45KB) form and submitting to SA Health’s Wastewater Management Section.
+Applications are made by completing the Application form for restricted irrigation (PDF 498KB) form and submitting to SA Health’s Wastewater Management Section.